tomaslangkaas/dejavu.js/README.md

 // observableProperties is now the object {message: 'Have we met before?'}
 ```

+View instances do not have a notification function that can be called directly.
+To manually trigger notification of a single property, call `viewInstance('property', viewInstance('property'))`.
+To manually trigger notification of all current properties, call `viewInstance(viewInstance())`.

+To delete an observable property, set it to `undefined`.
+Then, it will be excluded when calling `viewInstance()`.
+When setting an observable property to `undefined`, all observers are still notified.

+## View constructors

+## Templates

 ## The basic parts of coding with dejavu